Prostate cancer risks and causes

 - Selenium is a naturally occurring chemical found in plant foods (such as vegetables) fish, shellfish, some meats, grains, eggs, Brewer's yeast, and wheat germ

-It is important to remember that doctors and scientists do not recommend taking aspirin or other NSAIDs regularly.
+It is important to remember that doctors and scientists don't recommend taking aspirin or other NSAIDs regularly.
 These drugs can damage the lining of your stomach and cause bleeding.
 Don't take aspirin or other NSAIDs regularly without checking with your doctor first.

 Question about cancer?
 Contact our information nurse team